View James Britton's Obituary on www.boonevilledemocrat.com/ and share memories

 James Britton

-Funeral service will be held at 10 a.m.
-Saturday, Nov.
+Funeral service was held Saturday, Nov.
 9, 2019, at Golden City Assembly of God Church with burial at Rocky Springs Cemetery, under the direction of Roberts Funeral Home.

-Pallbearers will be Dale Johnson, Jason Shelton, Lance Young, Bradley Terry, Nate Catlett and Jonathan Stover.
+Pallbearers were Dale Johnson, Jason Shelton, Lance Young, Bradley Terry, Nate Catlett and Jonathan Stover.

 Online obituary is available at www.robertsfh.com.